Propulsive performance of a windsurf-inspired pitching foil: Results and discussion

-n Figure~\ref{fig:polar_dcx_vs_dcy}.b, for $\alpha_{m} \leq 16^\circ$ few values of $\delta \mathrm{C_{drive}}$ are negative and so in these cases pumping the foil is detrimental.
-However, within this range of $\alpha_{m}$ and during pitching, for most of the studied cases, it is possible to reduce the drift force generated by the steady propulsion of the sail---a capability applicable in most scenarios.
-During a race, sail pumping can thus enable athletes to maintain their course more effectively by reducing $\mathrm{C_{drift}}$ without compromising the propulsive force $\mathrm{C_{drive}}$, ultimately resulting in shorter race times.
-In the second part at higher $\alpha_{m}$, a distinct behaviour emerges with respect to $St_A$, where increasing $St_A$ maximizes $\delta \mathrm{C{drive}}$.
+In Figure~\ref{fig:polar_cx_vs_cy}.b, for $\alpha_{m} \leq 16^\circ$ a few values of $\delta C_{drive}$ are negative and so in these cases pumping the foil is detrimental.
+However, within this range of $\alpha_{m}$ and during pitching, for most of the studied cases, it is possible to reduce the drift force generated by the steady propulsion of the sail, a capability applicable in most scenarios.
+During a race, sail pumping can thus enable athletes to maintain their course more effectively by reducing $C_{drift}$ without compromising the propulsive force $C_{drive}$, ultimately resulting in shorter race times.
+In the second part at higher $\alpha_{m} > 16^\circ$, a distinct behaviour emerges with respect to St$_A$, where increasing St$_A$ maximizes $\delta C_{drive}$ and maximizes $\delta C_{drift}$ too.

+In the case where AWA = $20^{\circ}$ (Figure~\ref{fig:polar_cx_vs_cy}), let us take a position where the chord of the sail and the direction of travel of the boat are aligned.
+This gives a $\alpha_m = 20^{\circ}$.
+From Figure~\ref{fig:polar_cx_vs_cy}.b and .d and considering a moderate range 0.04 < St$_A$ < 0.13, we can quantify in order of magnitude the impact of pumping on the drive force coefficient.
+It would then be possible to obtain $\delta C_{drive}$ between 0.1 and 0.25 (Figure~\ref{fig:polar_cx_vs_cy}.b and .d), giving an increase in drive force by pumping $\delta F_{drive} = 1/2 \rho U_{\infty}^{2} S\delta C_{drive}$ between 40 N and 100 N, for U $\approx 10$ m/s, S = 8 m$^{2}$ and $\rho_{air}$ = 1.02.